-As described in Note 3 to the consolidated financial statements, the Company's vendor incentive receivables totaled \$41.5 million as of December 31, 2021.
-The Company participates in various vendor incentive programs including purchasing-based volume discounts, sales-based volume incentives, marketing development funds, including certain cooperative advertising and price protection agreements.
+As described in Note 3 to the consolidated financial statements, the Company's vendor incentive receivables totaled \$57.1 million as of December 31, 2023.
+The Company participates in various vendor incentive programs that include, but are not limited to, purchasing-based volume discounts, sales-based volume incentives, marketing development funds, including certain cooperative advertising and price protection agreements.

-We identified management's measurement of vendor incentive receivables as a critical audit matter because the Company has a significant number of vendor agreements with various terms and conditions that required estimates in order to determine the receivable amounts earned at period end.
-Auditing these receivables was complex and subjective due to the extent of audit effort required to evaluate whether the vendor incentive receivables were earned and recorded in accordance with the terms and conditions of vendor agreements.
+We identified management's measurement of vendor incentive receivables as a critical audit matter because the Company has a significant number of vendor agreements with various terms and conditions that may require estimates in order to determine the receivable amounts earned.
+Auditing these vendor incentive receivables was complex due to the extent of audit effort required to evaluate whether the vendor incentive receivables were earned and recorded in accordance with the terms and conditions of vendor agreements.